CpaterCodes/BorisBikesProject/project-notes.md

 Added release_bike method and passed test (when testing classes, always invoke an Instance.new of said class rather than the class itself)

+###Challenge 10:

+To test if a method creates an instance of a class, test if an execution of said method is an instance of that class, not if it equals instance.new